Anaa (TV series): Production

 The series had been shot in the scenic locations of Chitral.
 The series was earlier titled Kainaat but was later changed to Anaa.
 In an earlier interview with DAWN, Hania Amir talked about her character, "This one has a journey very similar to a lot of individuals out there who own their individuality and their uniqueness and in return are not very much liked for just being themselves".

 Soundtrack

-The title song was sung by Sahir Ali Bagga & Hania Amir.
+The title song was sung by Sahir Ali Bagga & Hania Aamir.
 The music was composed by Sahir Ali Bagga and the lyrics were written by Imran Raza.